Smoking marijuana produces euphoria and a range of psychological and physical effects that can be unpredictable at times.

 The impact can vary by person, how often they have used the drug, the strength of the drug and how often it has been since they have gotten high, among other factors.

 When coming down from the high, users may feel depressed or extremely tired.
-While marijuana use produces a mellow experience (users are sometimes referred to as “stoners”) for some, it can heighten anxiety, fear, distrust or paranoia in others.
+While marijuana use produces a mellow experience (users are sometimes referred to as “stoners”) for some, it can heighten agitation, anxiety, insomnia and irritability, according to the NIH.

 Marijuana and teens